WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 24 July 2025
 ;-; I had to remove the HIL implementation from the controller and keyboard, teacher said it was too much.
 I'll miss it.
 I made sure the drivers are working and still function properly without HIL by exposing the required functions.
 Polished them up a bit.
 Tomorrow should do the same for the good old VGA driver.

+## 25 July 2025
+Polished the VGA driver by removing external dependency and wrote a new spin-mutex primitive.
+I think I overdone this but it works and it was fun learning the intrinsics.
+Furthermore, a new fix for booting on x86 has come up, however, due to some spaghetti code on my part (I believe), it doesn't boot on PS/2 and Keyboard controller, weirdly enough it boots on VGA.
+I'll see on Monday what's what.
+Maybe it has to do with the custom bash script I wrote to choose a feature, I don't know.